SAPAC How can South Africa can Spot Scams

 You use Social Media to find Service Providers like Facebook or WhatsApp groups.

-What is a scam?
+What is a scams?

-• South African Scams are economic crimes run by "criminal syndicates" who are often very organized and sophisticated.
+• South African Scams are economic crimes run by "criminal" syndicates who are often very organized and sophisticated.

 A scam is: